Foster Care Sexual Abuse Lawyers

 - Depends on the child for emotional needs and personal satisfaction

-- Demands over-the-top academic or personal perfection from the child and gets abusive when the minor fails to meet their expectations
+- Demands over-the-top academic or personal perfection from the child and becomes abusive when the minor fails to meet their expectations

-Along with these signs, the parents' behavior with their foster children can also reveal suspected abuse.
+The parent's behavior with their foster children and warning signs can also reveal suspected abuse.
 For instance, the child and parent may rarely look at each other or even sit on the same side of the room.

-If you suspect a child is being abused while in the foster care system, you can report it to the authorities.
-The foster care agency is legally required to take necessary steps to keep the minor safe.
+If you suspect a child is being abused in the foster care system, you can report it to the authorities.
+The US foster care system is legally required to take necessary steps to keep minors safe.

-If your child faced sexual abuse or physical assault in a foster home, you can file a lawsuit against the foster parent or report it to Child Protective Services.
+Has your child suffered abuse in a foster care home?
+You can file a lawsuit against the foster caregiver or report it to Child Protective Services.

-Unfortunately, many children are placed in Illinois foster care homes that are not safe for them and suffer lifelong trauma as a consequence.
-Rosenfeld Injury Lawyers LLC is an Illinois foster care abuse law firm representing children negligently placed in these environments by foster care placement agencies.
+Unfortunately, many children in foster care in Illinois that are not in a safe environment suffer lifelong trauma due to child abuse.
+Rosenfeld Injury Lawyers, LLC is an Illinois child abuse law firm representing children negligently placed in these environments by foster care placement agencies.

-Most often, foster children do not report the abuse inflicted upon them.
-As a result, it can sometimes be hard to determine if the child is doing well in the foster home.
+Children in foster care often do not report the abuse inflicted upon them.
+As a result, it can sometimes be hard to determine if the child is doing well in the child welfare system.

-- The minor flinching when the foster parent is near
+- The minor flinches when the foster parent is near

 - Unexplained burns, broken limbs, or bruises